Peyton Sawyer: Personality and wardrobe

 Burton said that portraying a younger age (16 at 21) was not a problem, except for one aspect: "My only concern was when I had to put on my cheerleading uniform again.
 You forget how nerve-racking that is – the vulnerability of wearing bloomers."
 She said she reread some of her journals from high school to get "into that place" as a high school student again, and that Peyton being similar to how she was in high school helped.
 "It also helped that the town where we film, Wilmington, isn't too different from the hometown where I grew up in Virginia.
 Both [are] small towns where high school sports played a big part," she stated.

-Initially, the character was not well received.
-She came off as too angry and bitchy to some viewers.
+Initially, the character was mixed-received: she came off as too angry and bitchy to some viewers.
 "At first, the audience rejected her character because, well, she was mean to our hero (Lucas)," said Schwann.
 "And she's pretty and popular."
 Burton stated, "She was catching a lot of flack.
 [People were saying], 'Oh, she's this cheerleader.
 She's like, you know, this cute little girl.
 She wants to be all hard and angry.'"
 Schwann decided to soften the character a little, which included having her bond with character Haley James, Lucas's best friend, and she eventually caught on with the audience. "[That was] our challenge, because she [was designed as, and became] the moral center of the show," said Schwahn.